UWDATA515/uwdata515.github.io/projects.md

 - Background.
 Describe the problem or area being addressed.
 - Data used.
 What data did you use?
 How was it obtained?
 What are its limitations?
 - Use cases.
 How users will interact with your system in a way that addresses the problem area.
+- Design.
+Describe the components and how they interact to accomplish the use cases.
 - Demo.
 Demonstrate your software. **Do not omit this!** If you don't want to risk a live demo, at least include a screen recording of the demo.
-- Design.
-Describe the components and how they interact to accomplish the use cases.
 - Lessons learned and future work.
 Focus on *software engineering* lessons.

-You should post a PDF of your presentation in the docs folder of your project.
+You should add a PDF of your presentation in the docs folder of your project.

 ## Grading Rubric
 Projects will be evaluated based on the following criteria: